St. John’s in the 20th Century and Today

 The choir was accommodated in the new chancel in stalls carved around 1916 by Mr Hugh Cunningham.
 Many other pieces of furniture were hand crafted throughout the Church during this period.

 The next stage, Phase 2, was completed in 1938, and was consecrated that year.
 The roof of the enlarged nave was raised to a height of 60 feet (18.3 m) and ambulatories were added on the north and south sides.
 Six windows, three on either side of the old church, were crafted into arches, and clerestories were placed above the archways.
-The 1866 chancel’s east window depicting the Ascension was placed in the centre of the south clerestory, with the central roundel of each of its three quatrefoil lights depicting respectively a Dove, Alpha, and Omega, now separately housed in a display cabinet in the northern ambulatory.
+The 1866 chancel’s east window depicting the Ascension was placed in the centre of the south clerestory, with the central roundel of each of its three quatrefoil lights depicting respectively a Dove, Alpha, and Omega, now separately housed in a display cabinet in the small museum adjoining the northern ambulatory.

 The 1914 St Johns Launceston Souvenir of old and new churches gives a great deal of detail about the first stage of “the extension”, dedicated in 1911, but also contains a great deal of historical detail about St. John’s in the 19th century.